cadet/CADET-Core/doc/modelling/unit_operations/general_rate_model.rst

 A positive sign results in (standard) forward flow, whereas a negative sign reverses the flow direction.
 Note that in case of reversed flow, the chromatogram is returned at the unit operation’s `INLET`, which may not be returned from simulation by default.

-The final behavior is controlled by the interplay of cross section area and interstitial velocity:
+The final behavior for axial flow models is controlled by the interplay of cross section area and interstitial velocity:

 - If cross section area :math:`A` is given and :math:`u` is not, :math:`u` is inferred from the volumetric flow rate.